teoh4770/pomotama/README.md

 - **Timer Indicators**: Keep an eye on your time with handy indicators.
 - **Customise Settings**: Tailor your focus and break times to your liking.
 - **Track Daily Tasks**: Manage your to-dos effortlessly - add, remove, edit, and toggle tasks as needed.
 - **Estimate Finish Time**: Get an estimate of the time required to complete your daily tasks.
-(In progress)

 ## 🤔 How to use a Pomodoro timer?